qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

 If you are reading these lines, it is certainly because you are willing to contribute to writing QGIS documentation and are looking for a how-to.
-You are at the right place!
+You have come to the right place!
 The current document will guide you through the different ways to achieve this objective, showing you the main steps to follow, the tricks you can use and the traps you should be aware of.